Often, just when success comes within our reach, a fear of the unfamiliar leads us to cling onto old, yet ultimately self-defeating, ways.

 Let’s face it, most of us will outstay our time in the ‘comfort zone’, especially when faced with an unclear and uncertain future.

-Yet, truly great leaders work well with this ambiguity and even thrive on it, quickly breaking out of their comfort zone – if they were ever in one! – and developing new paths forward.
+Yet, some people work well with this ambiguity and even thrive on it, quickly breaking out of their comfort zone (if they were ever in one!) and developing new paths forward.

 Ever wonder how they do that?

 A people without the knowledge of their past history, origin and culture is like a tree without roots.Marcus Garvey

 Would it surprise you to learn that the most successful people draw more from their experiences in the past than spending time thinking up new creative ways to achieve success?

 Learning from the past helps them push on through their fears, move closer to their goals and on to bigger and better things.